Volunteer to help care for one of our neighborhood gardens! Send us an email at email@example.com.

 Check out photos of our neighborhood gardening projects on Facebook!

 * The Gas Station Garden @11th & Snyder – Our very first gardening project!
 Begun in July 2007, the gas station garden was created by LoMo volunteers, thanks to generous donations by the Pennsylvania Horticultural Society and neighborhood residents.
-Formerly filled with trash and weeds, the garden now contains beautiful perennials such as echinacea, salvia, daylillies, artemisia, foxglove, and catmint.
 Recognized with an HONORABLE MENTION during the 2009 Pennsylvania Horticultural Society’s City Gardens Contest.
-Special thanks to the Lukoil Gas Station for their permission to garden in this space!
+We are happy to report that Lukoil Gas Station has taken over the maintenance of the space, and we are glad that we were able to bring a once weed and trash filled flower bed to life.

 Block captains play an important role in our neighborhood by bringing neighbors together to make their blocks cleaner, safer places.
 Block captains help organize clean-ups, register for block parties, welcome new neighbors to the block, and also answer questions about a variety of neighborhood-related issues.
 The more block captains in our neighborhood, the cleaner and safer it will be as a whole!
 LoMo is encouraging all blocks in our boundaries to register their block captain with the Philadelphia More Beautiful Committee (PMBC).
 Not sure whether or not your block already has a block captain?
 Call 215-685-3981 to find out.
 You should also check with your neighbors to find out whether or not an “unofficial” block captain already exists.
 You may want to work with this person and register yourselves as Co-Block Captains with PMBC.
 Once you’ve registered with PMBC, let us know so that we can add you to our updated list of neighborhood block captains.
 Email email@example.com.